semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 ### Placement in the interface

 - You can customize whether the SidePanel should open in the product area or over the entire website (as modal windows do).
 If the SidePanel refers to a specific product, it should be rendered in the product under the main header.
-- The focus remains inside the SidePanel and does not move to the page content.
+- The focus remains inside the SidePanel and doesn't move to the page content.
 You can navigate through the controls inside the SidePanel using  `Tab`.

 ### Page scroll